Hidde-Heijnen/mlmi-vault/030 - Notes/General ML/Bayes rule in ML.md

 		- $p(\mathcal{D} | \theta)$: Just our likelihood again
 		- $p(\theta)d\theta$: You can think of $d\theta$ as an infinitely small part of theta, and then balances it with the probability of that theta.
 So theta's that are very probable become really big and things that are not likely become small.
 		- The integral sums over all possible parameter values, effectively averaging the likelihood across the parameter space weighted by the prior.
+			- The marginal likelihood inherently penalises this because the integration over parameters averages out over the prior

 We often use the evidence to compare models, downsides of this is that it is heavily dependent on the prior that we pick, even if the prior doesn't impact our posterior that much.